RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ### All Lab Logs

 - This page enlists all the lab log posts added so far to the website.
 - The oldest post will be visible on top.
 The lab log posts is paginated in a way that 12 posts are displayed.
-Further post can be accessed by clicking next button that would appear as more than 12 log posts will created.
+Further post can be accessed by clicking next button that would appear as more than 12 log posts are created.
 - This page will look similar to both signed-in and signed-out users.
 - The purpose is to show the whole collection and give users the choice whether to sign in or not.
 - Each log post has a title followed by the authors name and date it was submitted.
 It shows the image, lab log post title (clicking on which, the log post details can be seen), image uploaded by the user, author name, two lines of description followed by the date and time of creation along with the number of likes the log  post received, and the category of the post to which it belongs.
+If no category is defined, none will appear.

 The screenshot as it can be seen on a desktop can be seen [here](docs/features/lab_logs.png).